Sand Ridge, Calumet City, IL • July 2025

 Marian R. Byrnes Park, IL • May 2025

-This place is a unique kind of urban restoration.
+This place is a unique kind of urban infrastructure.
 Van Vlissingen Park has been owned by the Chicago Park District since 2011.
 When we first started visiting, it was an overgrown, impenetrable, Phragmites-filled mess, like many public lands around Chicago in the 80s through early 2000s.

-And the restoration isn’t back to some pre-colonial time; this is no remnant habitat here.
-It’s a spontaneous ecosystem that moved in on a bed of slag and construction waste.
 Some of the waste continues to erupt from layers of soil; bricks and building materials form vignettes highlighting the ever present human input into these urban ecosystems.

 Alisma inflorescences from last year, and new vegetative growth